willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 > code to produce the figure and a data file containing the time series data
 > that are plotted here are included in the supplementary materials.

-### The (essential parts of the) script
+### The (essential parts of the) supplementary script

 This is where you should have a look at your notes and compare.
 (Note that there's not necessarily a correct or best way to do this analysis.
 But you might notice that there are many ways that are fully compatible with a short description of the figure.)

 ```python